Sznv91/graduation-TopJava/README.md

 # Vote for the restaurant
 ## Resource:
-`/restaurants/{restaurantId}/make_vote`
+`/restaurants/{restaurantId}/vote`

 ___
-For demonstration, you can use for example [{restaurantId} = 100003](http://localhost:8080/restaurants/100003/make_vote)
+For demonstration, you can use for example [{restaurantId} = 100003](http://localhost:8080/restaurants/100003/vote)
 ## Type:
->GET
+>POST
 #### Description:
 The resource allows to vote a single user for a restaurant.
 Voting can be made during the day.
 User can vote only for one restaurant.
+A second vote will call `ru.topjava.utils.ExistException`.
+After voting, the resource will return the [Restaurant](#Get-single-Restaurant-with-today-menu) with the changed vote counter.

+# Re voting for the restaurant
+## Resource:
+`/restaurants/{restaurantId}/vote`
+___
+For demonstration, you can use for example [{restaurantId} = 100002](http://localhost:8080/restaurants/100002/vote)
+## Type:
+>PUT
+#### Description:
-A second vote will update the vote for the other restaurant.
+Update the vote for the restaurant.
 Re-voting is only possible until 11am o'clock.
-For change vote time limiter you need change class `ru.topjava.service.VoteService.class` at string number `26`.
+For change vote time limiter you need change class `ru.topjava.service.VoteService.class` at string number `37`.
 After voting, the resource will return the [Restaurant](#Get-single-Restaurant-with-today-menu) with the changed vote counter.
+If re-vote without completing the vote, a `ru.topjava.utils.NotFoundException` exception will be thrown.

 # Update Restaurant
 ## Resource: